DOI: 10.5005/jp-journals-10032-1193 |

 Aim and objective: To evaluate the risk factors for surgical site infection in patients undergoing surgery in the gynecology department.
 Materials and methods: This observational study was conducted among 200 women admitted for gynecological surgery.
 A detailed history and demographic and surgical details were noted.
 The recovery of these patients and the presence of surgical site infection (SSI) were also noted.
 Results: Of the 200 participants, 21% developed SSI and 38% of overweight women and 24% women with anemia developed SSI.
 Mean duration of hospital stay was more in women with SSI.
 Conclusion: We conclude that abnormal BMI, route of surgery, and amount of blood loss during gynecology surgery are important risk factors of SSI.

 Open Access |

 How to cite this article:

-Reddy S, Jayaprakash S, Venkatesh S. Comparative Study of the Diagnostic Accuracy of Transvaginal Sonography vs Hysteroscopy in Abnormal Uterine Bleeding.
+Reddy S, Jayaprakash S. Comparative Study of the Diagnostic Accuracy of Transvaginal Sonography vs Hysteroscopy in Abnormal Uterine Bleeding.
 J South Asian Feder Menopause Soc 2020; 8 (1):30-33.